overturetool/overturetool.github.io/_netmeetings/Net-Meeting-106.md

 #### VDM2C

-We (Victor, Peter and Miran) are happy to announce the first major release of the VDM to C code generator.
+We (VB, PJ and MH) are happy to announce the first major release of the VDM to C code generator.
 This version addresses the critical issue of RAM and flash usage on the embedded microcontrollers used in INTO-CPS.
 The generated code makes use of a garbage collector, which must be called manually.
 Instructions on how to do this are included in the [release notes](https://github.com/overturetool/vdm2c/releases/tag/Release%2F0.1.0).
 This version does not yet include support for the distributed constructs of VDM-RT.
 The next release of the Overture FMU exporter will include this release of VDM2C.

+#### Overture

+We (KL and PJ) have added a [Frequently Asked Questions (FAQ) section](http://overturetool.org/faq/) to the overturetool.org website.
+Currently it addresses the issues that MacOS Sierra users may experience when they try to open a freshly downloaded version of Overture.

 ##  Release Planning